 Step 4: Preview and Recover Files

-Before proceeding with the final recovery step, Recoverit allows you to preview the recoverable files by clicking on the “Preview” button on the right panel.
-You are allowed to open a single file from the result menu by double-clicking it.
+Before proceeding with the final recovery step, Recoverit allows you to preview the recoverable files by clicking on the "Preview" button on the right panel.
+You are allowed to open a single file from the resulting menu by double-clicking it.
 Remember, you can only preview a file that is smaller than 15MB.

 Note: Choose a different location to save the recovered files.
 Do not save the files on the hard disk where you deleted or lost the data.
 This will prevent the overwriting of data.